 For the full lesson about using the Present Perfect in IELTS (for both Speaking and Writing) come and join us in the Members Academy – everything you need for IELTS in just one place.

-Find more ideas for General Training here (there’s also a full course on Writing Letters in the Members Academy, plus a Grammar Bootcamp about the Present Perfect Tense.
+There’s also a full course on Writing Letters in the Members Academy, plus a Grammar Bootcamp about the Present Perfect Tense.